thebaldgeek/thebaldgeek.github.io/README.md

 Check back often, this site is being updated randomly.

 I am pretty active on [X / Twitter](https://twitter.com/thebaldgeek).
-The best way to keep updated with the goings on of all things ACARS is via X. There are many #osint folks on X that combine the usual ADSB (aircraft on a map) with ACARS to really amplify both sorces of data.
+The best way to keep updated with the goings on of all things ACARS is via X. There are many #osint folks on X that combine the usual ADSB (aircraft on a map) with ACARS to really amplify both sources of data.
 The sum really is MUCH greater than the parts.
 Do note that I don't Tweet actual OSINT information...
 My site/tweets/role is to provide raw OSINT data.
 Ive found that most people that do osint often don't know where the data they use comes from, my goal is to help people understand how RF (radio frequency) signals can be converted into useful data for people to analyze.
 Tip, my Tweets are public, so you don't need a Twitter account to read them.
 Free Twitter reader can be found on [nitter](https://nitter.net/thebaldgeek/with_replies)